Japanese No-Dig Gardening: Harnessing Soil Fungi for Massive Vegetable Harvests

 Agriculture

-If you’re interested in organic gardening, natural farming, or chemical-free soil preparation, this method is worth learning about.
+If you’re interested in organic gardening, regenerative agriculture, or sustainable soil preparation, the Kin-chan method is a game-changer you don’t want to miss!

 What Is the Kin-chan Farming Method?